Packing List Day Trips

 Insect repellent

-Medication Sea-sickness is generally not a problem but if you’re prone please bring, as we don’t sell it.
+Medication Sea-sickness is generally not a problem but if you’re prone please bring it.

-We provide dry bags to pack your gear and have plenty of them so please bring extra layers.
+We provide dry bags for packing your gear and have plenty of them so please bring extra layers.
 We cannot stress enough that cotton, which includes blue jeans, is inappropriate for paddling.
 It holds water and will keep you cold.

 If you have questions about what to bring please don’t hesitate to ask.
 Happy packing.